-You will lose friends on many levels if you build a successful start-up.
+And as part of that change, you will lose friends on many levels if you build a successful start-up.

-If you co-found a company with friends, it’s likely one of them won’t go the distance.
+One tough part of that is if you co-found a company with friends, it’s likely one of them won’t go the distance.
 And it’s likely that will end up souring the relationship, at least partially.
 Doing a start-up with a great friend can be very powerful.
 Just bear in mind, it can also make the break-up a lot tougher.

 You’ll also start to have less in common with some of your old friends who aren’t on the super intense founder journey.
 It’s just so much more intense and all-consuming than an individual contributor or even “ordinary” manager role.
 Your friends with that great life as line engineers at Google or Facebook … you’ll start to have less in common with them.